Zuehlke/security-onboarding/git_basics/tutorial1.md

 Now will execute the standard set of commands to push our changes up to the remote repository:
 You can either `git add .` or `git add pluto.js` to stage our changed file because it is the only change in our working directory so the effect is the same.
-`git commit -m "Commiting changes on pluto.js"`
+`git commit -m "Committing changes on pluto.js"`
 `git pull`

 Notice the edit/delete effect.